WillowHayward/WillHayCode.github.io/pages/01.home/pmm-4/post.md

 # Conclusion

 I'm still tossing up which one to go with.
 The second and third ones are definitely *better*, but I don't know that zone lookup would be slow enough to really be a problem.
 If I can do a quick and functional implementation, I'd probably prefer that over a slow and more efficient implementation.

+There's a saying in computer science. *premature optimization is the root of all evil*.
+What that means is that yes, I could spent the next week implementing the fastest possible tile lookup.
+It could have O(1) efficiency (so no matter how many tiles there are, it's always gonna take the same amount of time to find) and all of these other great efficiency features.
+But the problem is that it would be the most efficient *not actually a game* in all of town.

+If I get down the line and find that tile lookup is actually being slow, great - I'll do it again but better.
+But there's a chance it won't be a problem, and any time spent optimizing now would be wasted.

+Whole projects get swallowed up into premature optimization.
+Not this one, though.

 There wasn't any explicit code or actual progress in this one, so instead take this Gif of a botched attempt at making a camera.